phylosopher07/phylosopher07.github.io/_posts/2023-02-10-dynamical-pictures-of-qm.md

 \\[ \hat{U}(t) = \exp\left( -\frac{i}{\hbar}\int_0^t\hat{\mathcal{H}}(t\rq)dt\rq  \right) \\]

-If the Hamiltonian is dependent on time, but the Hamiltonians at different times do not commute, then the time evolution operator can be written as following form where $\mathcal{T}$ is **time-ordering operator**, which is sometimes known as the **Dyson series**.
+If the Hamiltonian is dependent on time, but the Hamiltonians at different times do not commute, then the time evolution operator can be written in following form where $\mathcal{T}$ is **time-ordering operator**, which is sometimes known as the **Dyson series**.

 \\[ \hat{U}(t) = \mathcal{T}\exp\left( -\frac{i}{\hbar}\int_0^t\hat{\mathcal{H}}(t\rq)dt\rq  \right) \\]